 GRAINS-Corn, soy climb to multi-year highs on tight supplies, weather woes

-Nearby contracts led the gains in all three markets as traders scrambled to exit short, or sold, positions in May futures contracts ahead of the first notice day for deliveries, on April 30.
+Nearby contracts led the gains in corn and soybeans as traders scrambled to exit short, or sold, positions in May futures contracts ahead of the first notice day for deliveries, on April 30.
 Traders expect few deliveries against May corn CK1 and soy SK1 futures given firm domestic cash markets, which indicate tight supplies remaining from the 2021 harvest.

 "The shorts are having difficulty getting out of the May ahead of first notice day.
 The farmer is not selling much," said Dan Cekander, president of DC Analysis.